ajgoward/Daddies_recipes_MS3/README.md

 ### This website is for:

 * Families
+* Careers
+* Grandparents
+* Cooks
+* Chefs

 ### What they want to achieve:

-* sign up to use the website
+* sign up to use the create edit and delete functions on the website

 * Learn What the website is about

 * Look for recipes in a clear format i.e. in clear sections breakfast, lunch, dinner, dessert

+* Search for recipes by typing a query into a search bar by ingredient or title

 * Add their family favourites